patieru12/zuri-training-php-crud/README.md

 	- schema example (`zuri_task4_crud`)

-If mysql server is running on differrent port number please remove `;` in front of port and specify the correct port number
+If mysql server is running on port number different from `3306` please remove `;` in front of port and specify the correct port number
 - The script itself will populate required table definition if provided database is empty mean no table in the specified database

 ## Author